-Should you keep your social media marketing in-house or outsource?
+Should you outsource social media marketing or keep it in-house?

 What are the factors to consider when outsourcing or keeping in-house?